No. 23 Liberty outlasts No. 9 Coastal Carolina in Cure Bowl - WHIZ News

 Coastal Carolina: Missed a chance for a perfect season.

-Liberty: Willis set school records for total touchdowns (passing and rushing) with 34, and for rushing yardage by a quarterback.
+Liberty: Willis set school records for total touchdowns (passing and rushing) with 34, and for rushing yardage by a quarterback (944).

 .